 AtomSphere gives you the ability to track data sent to/from a connector through use of the Test Mode feature.
 It provides you a simple view of the business content that you want to work with in your Process flow.

 When troubleshooting complex issues that require the analysis of the raw messages sent to/from a web application, it is helpful to review the web traffic sent to and from the atom.
 A proxy tool such as Charles Proxy offers a way for you to track this information during your debugging.
 The following steps outline how to enable Charles Proxy to see traffic that is being sent securely from a local atom.

 - Download and install Charles Proxy (not the Firefox add-on)

-- If you wish to change the JRE that the atom is using, make a copy of the inst_jre.cfg file and renamed the copied file to be pref_jre.cfg.
+- [optional] If you wish to change the JRE that the atom is using, make a copy of the inst_jre.cfg file and renamed the copied file to be pref_jre.cfg

-In the pref_jre.cfg file, change the filepath to the JRE Home folder you want to use.
+- [optional] In the pref_jre.cfg file, change the file path to the JRE home folder you want to use

 keytool -import -alias charles -file "C:\Users\guest_user\Desktop\charles-proxy-ssl-proxying-certificate.cer" -keystore "C:\Program Files\Java\jre8\lib\security\cacerts" -storepass changeit

-- If you get a permission denied error when you run the above command, you may need to run the command prompt as an admin user and try the import again.
+Note: The *.cer filename may be different depending on the version of Charles Proxy installed, if that is the case, change the name/path accordingly.
+The value "changeit" is the default cacerts password.
+If you have modified it, change it accordingly.
+If you get a permission denied error when you run the above command, you need to run the command prompt as an administrator and try the import again.